Message Broker Comparison

 How do managed brokers like SQS compare to self-hosted RabbitMQ?
 Managed brokers eliminate cluster maintenance, auto-scale seamlessly, and offer built-in DLQs, but sacrifice custom routing, lower latency tuning, and cost predictability at massive scale.
 Self-hosted solutions provide full control and protocol flexibility but require dedicated SRE capacity for upgrades, monitoring, and failover.

 Can message brokers guarantee exactly-once delivery?
-True exactly-once delivery is a distributed systems fallacy; brokers provide exactly-once processing semantics through transactional producers, idempotent consumers, and deduplication IDs.
+True exactly-once delivery is a distributed systems challenge; brokers provide exactly-once processing semantics through transactional producers, idempotent consumers, and deduplication IDs.
 The broker ensures at-least-once delivery, while application logic must handle deduplication.

 What is the maximum message size I should send to a task queue?
 Keep payloads under 256KB for optimal throughput.
 Offload large assets to object storage (S3, GCS) and pass references.
 Exceeding broker limits increases network latency, memory pressure, and serialization costs across the entire pipeline.